 Water comes into play only once on the 160 yard par 3 fourth.

-You’ll enjoy the refreshing mix of challenging shot-making through the deep arroyos and forced carriers coupled with magnificent valley and mountain views.
+You’ll enjoy the refreshing mix of challenging shot-making through the deep arroyos and forced carries coupled with magnificent valley and mountain views.
 With excellent conditioning throughout, it’s easy to see this as one of the top five courses in the state.

 Explore other Southwest golf course profiles from Quintessential Golf Magazine